Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

-Our brains seem to segment streams of sensory input into meaningful representations of episodes and \emph{events}.
-Event segmentation allows functional representations that support temporal reasoning, an ability that arguably relies on mechanisms to encode and retrieve information to and from memory \citep{zacks2007event, radvansky2017event}.
+Event segmentation allows functional representations that support temporal reasoning, an ability that arguably relies on neural circuits to encode and retrieve information to and from memory \citep{zacks2007event, radvansky2017event, baldassano2017discovering}.
 Indeed, faced with a task, our brains appear to easily and {\it selectively} pluck context-relevant past information from memory, enabling both powerful multi-scale associations as well as flexible computations to relate temporally distant events.
-As we argue here, the ability of the brain to efficiently segment sensory input into events, and the ability to \emph{selectively} recall information from the distant past based on the current context helps to efficiently propagate information (such as credit assignment or causal dependencies) over long time spans.
-Both at the cognitive and at the physiological levels, there is evidence of information ``routing'' mechanisms that enable this efficient propagation of information, although they are far from being understood.
+As we argue here, the ability of the brain to efficiently segment sensory inputs into events, and the ability to \emph{selectively} recall information from the distant past based on the current context helps to efficiently propagate information (such as credit assignment or causal dependencies) over long time spans.
+Both at the cognitive and at the physiological levels, there is evidence of information ``routing'' mechanisms that enable this efficient propagation of information, although they are far from being sufficiently understood \citep{stocco2010conditional, ben2018hippocampal, bonasia2018prior}.

-Our next inductive bias is almost a consequence of the biases on causal variables and the bias on the sparsity of the factor graph for the joint distribution between high-level variables.
-It states that \textit{causal chains used to perform learning (to propagate and assign credit) or inference (to obtain explanations or plans for achieving some goal) are broken down into short causal chains of events which may be far in time but linked by the top-level factor graph over semantic variables.}
+\begin{myremark}{Relevant Causal Chains tend to be sparse.} Our next inductive bias is almost a consequence of the biases on causal variables and the bias on the sparsity of the factor graph for the joint distribution between high-level variables.
+Causal chains used to perform learning (to imagine counterfactuals and to propagate and assign credit) or inference (to obtain explanations or plans for achieving some goal) are broken down into short causal chains of events which may be far in time but linked by the top-level factor graph over semantic variables. \end{myremark}

+At least at a conscious level, humans are not able to reason about many such events at a time, due to the limitations on short-term memory and the bottleneck of conscious processing~\cite{baars1997theatre}.
+Hence it is plausible that humans would exploit an assumption on temporal dependencies in the data: that the most relevant ones only involve short dependency chains, or a small-depth graph of direct dependencies.
+Depth here refers to the longest path in the relevant graph of dependencies between events.
+What we showed earlier~\citep{ke2018sparse, kerg2020untangling} is that this prior assumption is the strongest ingredient to mitigate the issue of vanishing gradients that occurs when trying to learn long-term dependencies~\citep{Bengio:1994do}.